jstyers32/avalonia-docs/docs/concepts/toplevel.md

 ### RequestPlatformInhibition

-Requests a `PlatformInhibitionType` to be inhibited.
+Requests a platform behavior to be inhibited.
 The behavior remains inhibited until the return value is disposed.
 The available set of `PlatformInhibitionType`s depends on the platform.
 If a behavior is inhibited on a platform where this type is not supported the request will have no effect.

 ```cs
 async Task<IDisposable> RequestPlatformInhibition(PlatformInhibitionType type, string reason)